 Coffee is roughly 98% water.
 Most coffee drinkers either use tap water for convenience or distilled water because it sounds pure.
 But both have problems.

-Tap water often contains chlorine and other additives that dull flavor and create bitterness.
+- Tap water often contains chlorine and other additives that dull flavor and create bitterness.

-Distilled or reverse osmosis water is stripped of minerals like magnesium and calcium that help extract sweetness and body from coffee grounds.
+- Distilled or reverse osmosis water is stripped of minerals like magnesium and calcium that help extract sweetness and body from coffee grounds.

 When your brewing water is off, no grinder, bean, or brewer can fully fix the taste.
+For more on the other variables that affect extraction, see our guides on why your grinder matters and how to dial in your grind.

 The Easiest Fix You Can Make